CocoFruit/C_Minesweeper/README.md

 # Minesweeper in C

 This is a command-line Minesweeper game written in C using `ncurses`.
-This was my first project in C, created as a way to learn the language, memory management, and terminal-based UI development.
+This project served as my first venture into C programming, where I learned about memory management, terminal-based UI development, and cross-platform compilation.

 ## Features